metaKnightFan/git-demo/README.md

 # git-demo

-This repository is created just for educational purposes, so go ahead - there's nothing interesting there :)
+This repository is created just for educational purposes, so go ahead - there's nothing to see here :)